How to Alleviate Catastrophic Forgetting in LLMs Finetuning? Hierarchical Layer-Wise and Element-Wise Regularization: Related Work

-Traditionally, the catastrophic forgetting~\cite{kemker2018measuring} refers to the phenomenon in deep learning where a neural network forgets previously learned knowledge when trained on a new task.
-To address this issue, researchers have proposed several methods, including: Synaptic Intelligence (SI)~\cite{SI} dynamically estimates the importance of each parameter in an online fashion, penalizing significant changes to parameters that are important for previously learned tasks during training on new tasks.
+Traditionally, continual learning~\cite{Wickramasinghe20242526,Hadsell20201028,Wickramasinghe20242526,Vijayan2021156} refers to developing learning algorithms to accumulate knowledge on non-stationary data.
+In general, continuous learning could be categorized into the following methods: \textbf{Regularization-based methods.} Synaptic Intelligence (SI)~\cite{SI} dynamically estimates the importance of each parameter in an online fashion, penalizing significant changes to parameters that are important for previously learned tasks during training on new tasks.
 This method adjusts the learning rate for parameters, ensuring that important parameters are not excessively modified.
 Elastic Weight Consolidation (EWC)~\cite{Kirkpatrick2016OvercomingCF} grounded in a Bayesian perspective, estimates the importance of parameters by calculating the Fisher Information Matrix.
 During new task training, EWC introduces a regularization term that restricts the updates to important parameters, thereby preventing catastrophic forgetting.
-From a probabilistic viewpoint, EWC derives an importance matrix that quantifies the significance of network parameters for previous tasks.
-Learning without Forgetting (LwF)~\cite{li2017learning} addresses catastrophic forgetting by incorporating outputs from previous tasks during training on a new task.
-This approach, based on knowledge distillation, transfers knowledge from old tasks to the new task, allowing the model to retain performance on the previous task when learning.
+From a probabilistic viewpoint, EWC derives an importance matrix that quantifies the significance of network parameters for previous tasks. \textbf{Architecture-based methods.} Researches \cite{llamapro,Wang202336193,l2p,Chen20222134} learn new tasks by adapting the structure of existing models.
+For instance, \citeauthor{l2p} inserts trainable task-specific prompts to the input layer to expand the domain ability. \textbf{Replay-based methods.} Researchers \cite{replay0,replay1,replay2,replay3} retain a subset of previously encountered data, which are reintegrated into the training process of the new tasks. \textbf{Distillation-based methods.} Researches \cite{li2017learning,Cao20213964,Shao20222023,Gu20221707,lfpt5} learn new tasks under the guidance of a teacher model.
+For instance, Learning without Forgetting (LwF)~\cite{li2017learning} transfers knowledge from old tasks to new tasks, allowing the model to retain performance on the previous task while learning new ones.